MooersLab/writingProgress2022/README.md

 The formulas in the min.day and word.day sheets will update automatically.
 The code for the plots do not have to be adjusted.

-Most advanced academics have one to several dozen active and quiescent writing projects in the form of grant applications, research papers, review articles, seminars, and so on.
+Most advanced academics have one to several dozen active and quiescent writing projects in the form of grant applications, research papers, review articles, seminars, books, and so on.
 The presence of ten or more project sheets hinders finding the correct sheet to enter the daily progress.
 This search can take longer than making the daily entry.